Lakefields/vsf-layered-navigation/README.md

 },
 ```

+This is experimental, with the 'productsleftcounter' enabled, the results of a filteroption is added in the filters sidebar.
+If the filter option should result in an empty product list, the filter option is faded and not clickable.

+This can result in a performance hit with large productlists, keep this in mind.

 To take full advantage of this layered navigation module, please run the indexing for your catalog including these changes in Mage2Vuestorefront https://github.com/DivanteLtd/mage2vuestorefront/pull/70

 # Module registeration - extend catalog core module